mortrevere/copilot-container/README.md

 The wrapper uses your current Docker context, including a rootless context.
 Use a local engine: bind-mounted paths and user IDs must refer to this host.

+This is meant for using Copilot CLI without letting it install tools, write config, or leave temporary state directly on your host machine.
+It is not a perfect sandbox: Copilot still has access to the mounted workspace, forwarded GitHub token, profile state, and network.
+Treat it as a convenience and safety wrapper, not as a hardened security boundary.

+Highlights:

+- Works with **Podman** or **Docker Engine**, preferring Podman when available.
+- Mounts the current directory at `/workspace` and keeps generated files owned by your host user where the container engine allows it.
+- Forwards your host Git identity so commits made by Copilot are authored as you.
+- Resolves a GitHub token from `COPILOT_GITHUB_TOKEN`, `GH_TOKEN`, or your local `gh auth token`, so you can pass a more limited token if desired.
+- Supports `--profile` for custom instructions, settings, hooks, skills, and per-profile persistent state.
+A `pony` profile is included as an example.
+- Sends optional desktop/mobile notifications through
+  [ntfy.sh](https://ntfy.sh) when Copilot is done or waiting for input.
+- Includes `gh`, `uv`, and `ruff` in the image; additional tools installed inside the container disappear when the session ends.
+- Provides `copilot bash` for debugging inside the container and `copilot update` for a clean image rebuild with a backup tag.
+- Checks workspace and profile-state writability before launching, and does not mount the Docker socket or request privileged mode.

 ## Files

 - `Dockerfile` — the container image.